Sparky's Magic Piano

 Sparky's Magic Piano is the second in a series of children’s audio stories featuring Sparky, an original character created for Capitol Records in 1947.
 (Sparky also appeared in comic books as a sidekick to Capitol’s other famous creation, Bozo the Clown.)
-Sparky is a little boy with an overactive imagination.
+Sparky is a boy with an overactive imagination.
 His adventures involve inanimate objects which magically come to life and talk to him.